-Earth Learning Idea began as an International Year of Planet Earth initiative in 2007 and since then has published free Earth-related teaching ideas which are designed as practical resources for teachers and teacher-trainers all over the world.
-There will be a new Earth Learning Idea every two weeks throughout 2011.
+Earth Learning Idea publishes free Earth-related teaching ideas that are designed as practical resources for teachers and teacher-trainers all over the world.
 Each activity is designed to create pupil participation for maximum learning.
-All activities are free to download and most require minimal cost and equipment.
-Best of all, they are fun!
+All activities are free to download and most require minimal equipment.

 The BGS supports the Earth Science Education Forum for England and Wales.
-The aim of the Forum is to promote Earth science in education and to bring together all relevant organisations in pursuit of this.
+The aim of the Forum is to promote Earth science in education and to bring together all relevant organisations in pursuit of this aim.

 Other resources for teachers are available from the ESTA web site.
-The BGS and ESTA have agreed to share their expertise and work together to encourage and support the teaching of earth sciences and have recently signed a Memorandum of Understanding which can be viewed as a PDF file.
+The BGS and ESTA have agreed to share their expertise and work together to encourage and support the teaching of earth sciences and have signed a Memorandum of Understanding .

 The Geological Society education pages have material relevant to school teachers and students; through higher education and employment options; to lifelong learning and CPD.

 Sub-Surf Rocks!
-A resource for teaching structural and economic geology at A-level using seismic datasets from the UK Onshore Geophysical Library.
+A resource for teaching structural and economic geology for students studying Geology A2 and undergraduate geologists.

-The BGS is one of the major funders of the UK Groundwater Forum and runs the Secretariat which supports the Forum's steering committee.
+The BGS runs the Secretariat of the UK Groundwater Forum.
 The aim of the Forum is to raise the awareness of groundwater in the UK.
-Its website provides basic and in-depth groundwater information, topical news articles, a meetings calendar, educational resources and careers advice.
+Its website provides basic and in-depth groundwater information, topical news articles, educational resources and careers advice.